Dubuque-based manufacturer reports quarterly loss of nearly $26 million

 The recently completed year marked one of disappointment for many in Dubuque.
 The company in April announced plans to permanently close its production facility in Dubuque, resulting in the loss of 213 jobs.
 Flexsteel continues to operate its corporate headquarters in Dubuque.

-The company plans to hold an earnings conference call Tuesday morning to further discuss its earnings report.
+The company plans to hold a conference call this morning to further discuss its earnings report.